jhausserlab/HiFiAlignmentTool/README.md

 9. Save the registered images in ome.tif into the folder aligned.
 They are saved with metadata for the channel names and scale of the image (changes the scale accordingly if downsized)
 10. Restart from step 4. with the next image
 11. Save a txt file with the marker names in the right order with the new images based on the CSV file (MARKER_CHANNEL_FILE)
-12. This is also done with the background czi file if the argument is provided
+12. Image registration is also done with the background czi file if the argument is provided

 **FINAL IMAGE**
 1. Loads the first image into an array